Should I Buy a House Now? | Virginia Beach Real Estate

 Is it a good time to buy a house in Virginia Beach?

-However, our experts believe 2024 is a good time to buy a house if you're able to do so in areas like Virginia Beach and greater Hampton Roads.
+Our experts believe 2026 is a good time to buy a house if you're able to do so in areas like Virginia Beach and greater Hampton Roads.
 Let’s take a look at why.

 Why is the cost of homes still going up?
-Supply is still overwhelmingly low, both in resale homes and new construction.
-In fact, the US housing market is estimated to be undersupplied by over 2 million units
+Supply is still quite low, both in resale homes and new construction.
+In fact, the US housing market is estimated to be undersupplied by over 2 million units.

 When will house prices go down?